oscahie/boost2xctest/README.md

 ## Integration

 Executing a Boost test suite with Xcode requires of two things: an _iOS Unit Test Bundle_ and a host iOS application.
 The test bundle must include all the source code for the Boost test cases, plus the *Boost2XCTest.mm* file.
 Naturally it must also link against the Boost framework or static library and against the library being tested.
-The host app or launcher app is just an 'empty' app whose only function is to host the test bundle, thus a simple app created with the _Single View App_ template will just do.
+The host app or test launcher app is just an 'empty' application whose only function is to host the test bundle, thus a simple app created with the _Single View App_ template will do.
 Make sure to link the Unit Test bundle with the host app in the 'General' settings tab of the test bundle.

 Once the integration is ready, simply tell Xcode to run the test cases (⌘U) and after the first full run, the Test Navigator view should show a list of test suites and their test cases.
 You may then click on any individual test case to have it executed, or do the same for an entire test suite.